lotta-schule/lotta/README.md

 The lotta web client is the web frontend which connects to a lotta api, mainly over graphql.

-The latest tagged commit on master is deployed, as is.
+The latest tagged commit is deployed, as is.

 We invite you to inspect the source code, but have not yet decided about the terms we want to apply, so please contact us if you have